Koval Distillery

 Koval Distillery is a craft distillery located in Chicago, Illinois (established in 2008).
+Koval (Yiddish for blacksmith) was founded by Robert and Sonat Birnecker.
 It is the first distillery within Chicago's city limits since Prohibition.
-Koval's founders, Robert and Sonat Birnecker, left academic careers to found the distillery, aiming to bring the distilling traditions and techniques of Robert’s Austrian grandfather to America.
-Certified both organic and kosher, Koval creates whiskeys, brandies, and liqueurs in their distillery in the Andersonville neighborhood of Chicago's Northside.
-The distillery is kosher.
-Koval (Yiddish for blacksmith) was founded by Robert and Sonat Birnecker.
+The Birneckers left academic careers to found the distillery, aiming to bring the distilling traditions and techniques of Robert’s Austrian grandfather to America.
+Koval creates whiskeys, brandies, and liqueurs in their distillery in the Ravenswood neighborhood on Chicago's North side.
+The distillery is certified kosher and organic.

 Spirits

 Koval produces a variety of whiskeys, vodkas, brandies and liqueurs.
 Of particular note is Koval Bierbrand, a spirit distilled from lager in cooperation originally with Metropolitan Brewing and later with Goose Island Brewery.